SHORT STORY 18

 “What do you think happened here?”

-The middle-aged Frenchman sighed and stared down the endless passageway.
+“You read the briefing,” the middle-aged Frenchman said, before he sighed and stared down the endless passageway.
 “Only an idiot would think they might actually flood the tunnel.
 Engineers built this place better than that.
-Far too deep.
+Far too deep for a bomb to be of any effect.
 But, perhaps, maybe if a fire were to spread, the smoke could kill far more than a flood ever would.”

-“No, no, no,” I said, pointing at the shiny surface of so much blood right next to us.
+“No, no, no,” I said, pointing at the shiny surface of all that blood right next to us.
 “What happened here.
 To this sack of shit?”

 “You play with matches, as you say.”